 Client cases are generally resolved within 24 sessions.
-Justification for treatment beyond this needs
+Justification for treatment beyond this needs to be discussed with your practicum supervisor (e.g. progress being made as evidenced by assessments).

 Additional requirements include:

 Supervisor Approval/Requirements: Your practicum supervisor must approve any extension and may have additional requirements that must be met but are not listed here.